mongodb/docs/source/includes/limits-sharding-shardkey-document-immutable.rst

-Once you shard a collection, the shard key and the shard key values are immutable; i.e.

-- You cannot select a different shard key for that collection.

-- You cannot update the values of the shard key fields.
+Starting in MongoDB 4.2, you can update a document's shard key value unless the shard key field is the immutable ``_id`` field.
+For details on updating the shard key, see :ref:`update-shard-key`.

+Before MongoDB 4.2, a document's shard key field value is immutable.